 There are many settings and metals available to you when designing your engagement ring, but check with your jeweler if it suits your birthstone.

 Some stones may be quite soft and require more protection.
-In this case, you may consider a bezel setting.
+In this case, you could consider a bezel setting.
 Others, such as diamonds, are quite durable and you may wish to go with a more visible setting like solitaire.

 Choosing your metal also depends on a few factors, including the color of your stone.
 While the color of some stones go perfectly with white gold, others may look better with rose or yellow gold.
 We find, for example, that peridot is simply perfect when set in soft rose or yellow gold, but somewhat striking when set in white gold.